josephg/egwalker-paper/reg-text.typ

 - _Parents._ By default we assume that every event has exactly one parent, namely its predecessor in the topological sort.
 Any events for which this is not true are listed explicitly, for example: "the first event has zero parents; the 153rd event has two parents, namely events numbers 31 and 152;" and so on.
 - _Event IDs._ Each event is uniquely identified by a pair of a replica ID and a per-replica sequence number.
 This column stores runs of event IDs, for example: "the first 1085 events are from replica $A$, starting with sequence number 0; the next 595 events are from replica $B$, starting with sequence number 0;" and so on.

-The file format layers several more carefully written bit packing techniques.
-For example, runs of backspaces are encoded specially, to allow them to be run-length encoded.
-Event positions (indexes) are expressed relative to the end of the previous event.
-Replica IDs are deduplicated in the file, and so on.
+// TODO: the next two paragraphs could be omitted if we're short of space We use several further tricks to reduce file size.
+For example, we run-length-encode deletions in reverse direction (due to holding down backspace).
+We express operation indexes relative to the end of the previous event, so that the number fits in fewer bytes.
+We deduplicate replica IDs, and so on.

 We send the same data format over the network when replicating the entire event graph.
 When sending a subset of events over the network (e.g., a single event during real-time collaboration), references to parent events outside of that subset need to be encoded using the $(italic("replicaID"), italic("seqNo"))$ event IDs, but otherwise a similar encoding can be used.